nanomosfet/item-catalog/README.md

 ```
 4. Set up your Database

-Export your SQLAlchemy database URI and Cloud Storage Bucket environment variables:
+* Export your SQLAlchemy database URI and Cloud Storage Bucket environment variables:
 ```
 $ export SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://[USER]:[PASSWORD]@/[DATABASE]?host=/cloudsql/[INSTANCE NAME]
 $ export CLOUD_STORAGE_BUCKET=[BUCKET NAME]
 ```
-Note if you will be deploying this to a Google App Engine server make sure to edit the app.yaml file and include the environement variables in the file.
+* Note: If you will be deploying this to a Google App Engine server make sure to edit the app.yaml file and include the environement variables in the file.

-Run the local connection to Cloud SQL using `cloud_sql_proxy.exe`
+* Run the local connection to Cloud SQL using `cloud_sql_proxy.exe`
 ```
 # Example on windows powershell:
 $ .\cloud_sql_proxy.exe -instances=[INSTANCE NAME]=tcp:5432 -credential_file=[PATH TO YOUR CREDENTIALS FILE]